microsoft/indexnow-wordpress-plugin/public/readme.txt

 = How can I delete any stored data in my WordPress database? =

-You can go to ‘Plugins’ page from your WordPress sidebar and click on Deactivate under Microsoft IndexNow plugin.
+You can go to ‘Plugins’ page from your WordPress sidebar and click on Deactivate under IndexNow plugin.
 This will remove the API key integration as well as any locally stored data about submitted URLs.
 Reactivating the plugin will present you with a clean slate.

 = I cannot see all the URLs submitted on my dashboard?
-Where can I view all my submissions made via Microsoft IndexNow WordPress plugin?
+Where can I view all my submissions made via IndexNow plugin?

 We are providing a limited number of URLs submitted on the WordPress dashboard (20 successful and 20 failed).
 Please reach out to individual search engines for more details.
-However, if you wish to see the URLs submitted, specifically for Microsoft Bing, please login and verify your site on Bing webmaster tools and you can view more submissions via [URL submission Tool](https://www.bing.com/webmasters/submiturl).

 = I can’t see the URLs in search engines indexed? =